 As a result of Epitalon’s effect on telomerase production, the benefits are unique and far-reaching and include:

-- An increase of human lifespan by lengthening telomeres in human cells
+- Increases lifespan by lengthening telomeres in human cells

-- Delay and prevention of age-related diseases such as cancer, heart disease, and dementia
+- Delays and prevents of age-related diseases such as cancer, heart disease, and dementia

-- Restores and normalizes melatonin levels in older people who have lost some pineal function due to aging
+- Restores and normalizes melatonin levels in those who have lost some pineal function due to aging

 - Anisimov, V.N., Khavinson, V.K.
 (2009).
 The use of peptide bioregulators for cancer prevention: results of 35 years of research experience and perspectives.
 Voprosy Onkologii [Russia].
 55(3):291-304.

 - Khavinson VKh, Bondaev IE, Butyugov AA, Smirnova TG.
 Peptide promotes overcoming of the division limit in human somatic cell.
 Bull Exp Biol Med.
 2004 May;137(5):503-6.

 - Bartsch, C. & Bartsch, H. (2000).
 Pineal gland and cancer – An epigenetic approach to the control of malignancy: Evaluation of the role of melatonin.
 Madame Curie Bioscience Database [Internet].
 Austin (TX): Landes Bioscience; 2000-.

 - Christensen, K., Thinggaarda, M., McGue, M., Rexbye, H., Hjelmborg, J.B., Aviv, A., … Vaupel, J.W.
 (2009).
 Perceived age as a clinically useful biomarker of aging: cohort study.
 Bio Medical Journal (online).
 339:b5262.